The Difference Between Concept

 things, instead of many rougher images communicating one thing each.

-In another assignment, they had already built a spaceship in 3d, but
+Disintegration assignment, they had already built a shuttle in 3d, but

 the